apknusel/PinPoint/README.md

 ## External Dependencies

-**Document integrations with 3rd Party code or services here.
-Please do not document required libraries. or libraries that are mentioned in the product requirements**

-* MapBox: Used for generating all of the maps
+* MapBox (JavaScript Library): Used for generating all of the maps
-* Pillow (Python Library): For downscaling images and creating thumbnails
+* Pillow (Python Library): For downscaling images and creating thumbnails ...

-**If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that here:**
-N/A
-...